mdeguzis/SteamOS-Tools/README.md

 **IMPORTANT**

-Please be aware that on 2016-10-25, the currrent GPG used to sign packages here at packages.libregeek.org will be changing.
-They key will expire on that day, and subsequently be signaled for revocation from keyservers.
+Please be aware that on **2016-10-26**, the currrent GPG used to sign packages here at packages.libregeek.org will be changing.
+The key will expire on that day, and subsequently be signaled for revocation from keyservers.
 This was done to upgrade the 2048-bit RSA GPG key to 4006-bit RSA.
 The [keyring package](https://github.com/ProfessorKaos64/libregeek-archive-keyring/) will be updated well before this.
 The current key will still function.
 A list of former keys can also be found in the revoked-inactive-keys folder within the keyring repository.

 Please do not use the steamos-mega-downloader.sh tool for preparing drives until a bug is worked out in USB preparation.
 For whatever reason, the installer will not pick up the USB drive.
 However, the standard method Valve reccomends (unzip, such as via file-roller) is fine.